savonet/book/technology.md

 file.
 It can be performed each time a song is about to be played, but it is much more efficient to compute this in advance and store it as a metadata: the stream generator can then adjust the volume on a per-song basis based on this information.
-The standard for this way of proceeding is _ReplayGain_ and there are a few efficient tools to achieve this task.
+The standard for this way of proceeding is _ReplayGain_\index{ReplayGain} and there are a few efficient tools to achieve this task.
 It is also more natural than basic gain control, because it takes in account the way our ears perceive sound in order to compute loudness.